Surfing and Surfboard Cover

 Is my board covered if it breaks while surfing?

 This all depends on the type of travel insurance policy you take out.
+Generally surfboards are NOT covered while in use.
 Read your policy wording thoroughly to see if your board is ‘covered whilst in use’.
-Most insurers do not cover your surfboard while you are using it, however some policies may cover your surf board if it is lost, stolen or damaged while traveling as part of your luggage and personal effects but strict conditions can apply, so make sure you check your policy wording for full details.
+Most insurers do not cover your surfboard while you are using it, however some policies may cover your surf board if it is lost, stolen or damaged with a carrier while traveling as part of your luggage and personal effects but strict conditions can apply, so make sure you check your policy wording for full details.

 If I require repatriation where will they send me?